AnyLog-co/documentation/mqtt.md

 ***Bring Command***
 The ***bring command*** is an AnyLog command that extracts data from a JSON structure.
 The message data is structured in JSON and the ***bring command*** is applied to the message to retrieve the needed data.
-The ***bring command*** is expressed and processed in the same way it is being expressed and used in the blockchain commands.
+The ***bring command*** is used in the same way it is being used in the blockchain commands.
 The command usage is explained at: [The 'From JSON Object Bring' command](https://github.com/AnyLog-co/documentation/blob/master/blockchain%20commands.md#the-from-json-object-bring-command).

 ***Mapping the message data***
-Values pulled from the message determine the database, table, and the column values to update.
+Values pulled from the message determine the database, table, columns and the columns values to update.
-The MQTT command, declares, for each subscribed topic, how to retrieve the needed values.
+The parameters provided in the ***run mqtt client*** command, declares, for each subscribed topic, how to retrieve the needed values.
 The chart below summarizes the information extracted from each message:

 | Name        | Details   | Command Structure |  Comments |